Apr 25, 2020

 Olympus EM5 w 12mm f2 Jpeg file, ISO200, f5.6, 1/1000 (No editing - as-is from the camera)

 The above image is not really great but interesting in terms of post-processing.
-The reason is the sky was not clear and the position of the sun not good.
-My camera default profile settings were set to neutral.
+The reason is the sky was not clear and the position of the sun was not good.
+My camera's default profile settings were set to neutral.
 The best would have been to take the image in the early morning or late afternoon.
-The reason for selecting this image was, I wanted to push it a little and study how it reacts with the different image editors.
+The reason for selecting this image was, that I wanted to push it a little and study how it reacts with the different image editors.
 See the descriptions below each image for more information on how I edited them.

 The raw file - edited with WorkSpace